News & Tips

 Q: It’s vacation time again.
 This year, we’re thinking about doing something different and buying an RV, but RV lots seem so intimidating!
 What do we need to know to take some of the stress off?

-Yes, summer is coming, which means many might begin hearing the call of the open road.
+A: Yes, summer is coming, which means many might begin hearing the call of the open road.
 Nothing is more American than a summertime road trip, but long hours in the car can really suck the fun out of any vacation.
 That’s the beauty of recreational vehicles.
 The road IS the destination; anywhere you go, you’ve got luxury-class accommodations already at your fingertips.

-is a big financial decision.
+Buying an RV is a big financial decision.
 If your biggest assets are your car and your house, this an RV represents a purchase that is somewhere between the two.
 There’s a lot to know before you set foot on a lot, and the more you research now, the better things will go.

 With that in mind, here are three questions to ask yourself before you start shopping for an RV.
 With these as jumping off points for research, you can make informed decisions about your needs.
 You’ll also be able to more clearly communicate what you’re after, which will make the sales experience more pleasant for everyone.